-- Custom/Quiz score on questionnaire - take a specific action depending on custom/quiz score received on all questions of the questionnaire
+- Custom/score on questionnaire - takes a specific action depending on custom/quiz score received on your questionnaire

-- Custom/Quiz score on question block - take a specific action depending on custom/quiz score received for a specified group of questions (question block)
+- Custom/Quiz score on question block - takes a specific action depending on custom/quiz score received for a specified block

-- Custom/Quiz score on question - take a specific action depending on the custom/quiz score received for just a single question
+- Custom/Quiz score on question - takes a specific action depending on the custom/quiz score received for just a single question

 Click the arrow to access the drop-down menu of options.

-If you want the logic rule to be applied to the custom/quiz score received for a question block or specific question, you will be given the option to choose which question block or question.
+If you want the logic rule to be applied to the custom/quiz score received for a block or specific question, you will be given the option to choose which block or question.

-Next, for all three types of quiz scores, you will be able to choose what the score should be, from a whole range of options including equal to, greater than, between and others - see the image below for the full list.
+Next, for all three types of quiz scores, you will be able to choose what the score should be, from a whole range of options including equal to, greater than, between and others.

 Once you have specified all the conditions for the IF criteria, now choose what action should be taken (THEN).
-For example, you might want respondents who score very high or very low on a certain question to skip to the end of the questionnaire.
+For example, you might want respondents who score very high or very low on a certain inquiry to skip to the end of the survey.

 One final way to build your IF criteria can be based on the contact data.
 This can be any of the following data: email, unique identifier, or personal ID.

-For example, you may want to hide a question to a specific respondent, so if you have sent them a questionnaire with a personalized link (by email invitation with a customized link), you can make a rule that this respondent will not see a certain question.
+For example, you may want to hide an inquiry to a specific respondent, so if you have sent them a survey with a personalized link (by email invitation with a customized link), you can make a rule that this respondent will not see a certain inquiry.

 You can build the rule in exactly the same way as we have seen so far.
 First specify your IF criteria, here it will be an email address contains a certain name, and then specify what happens THEN (skip to question number, skip to end, hide question, etc).

 Click Apply to save the rule you've created.
-Make sure to also click save changes in your questionnaire - the apply for question logic doesn't count as a full save!
+Make sure to also click save changes in your survey - the apply for question logic doesn't count as a full save.